ParthJinturkar/TeachersPetBot/docs/Command_Details/member_information.md

 the bot will delete the command and display the member information.
 The command can only be used by the Instructor in the 'instructor-commands' channel.

 # Location of Code
-The code that implements the above-mentioned gits functionality is located [here](https://github.com/War-Keeper/TeachersPetBot/blob/main/cogs/polling.py)
+The code that implements the above-mentioned gifs functionality is located [here](https://github.com/War-Keeper/TeachersPetBot/blob/main/cogs/member_information.py)

 # Code Description
 ## MultiPoll Function